The Good Bargain

 "The Good Bargain" (Der Gute Handel) is a German fairy tale collected by the Brothers Grimm, KHM 7.
 This antisemitic fairytale was added to the Grimms' collection Kinder- und Hausmärchen with the second edition of 1819.
 It is a tale of Aarne–Thompson type 1642.
-A similar anti-Semitic tale collected by the Grimms' is The Jew Among Thorns (Der Jude im Dorn).
+A similar antisemitic tale collected by the Grimms' is The Jew Among Thorns (Der Jude im Dorn).